developer-zebra/developer-zebra-site/src/ppc/3-0/guide/setup/index.md

 <p>Steps to extract the client app certificate:</p>

 1. Download SigTools.jar from [Zebra’s App Signature Tools](https://techdocs.zebra.com/emdk-for-android/latest/samples/sigtools/).
-2. Follow the instructions provided from the link to extract the certificate from Device Tracker’s APK file using command:
+2. Follow the instructions provided from the link to extract the certificate from PPC’s APK file using command:
 <pre class="prettify">
     java -jar SigTools.jar GetCert -INFORM APK -OUTFORM DER -IN [filename.apk] -OUTFILE [filename.crt]
 </pre>
-where _[filename.apk]_ is the full path and file name of the Device Tracker APK install file and _[filename.crt]_ is the designated certificate file name.
+where _[filename.apk]_ is the full path and file name of the PPC APK install file and _[filename.crt]_ is the designated certificate file name.
 The file extensions should be preserved in both file names. <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 The certificate file is extracted as the CRT file, which is needed to create the StageNow Installation Profile.
 <br><br>

+### Uninstallation

+PPC client app can be uninstalled from the device either manually or by using StageNow.
+If using StageNow to uninstall PPC 2.3.1, scan the barcode in PPC_UNINSTALL_FOR_2.3.1.pdf, provided with the download package from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).

-### Client Configuration
+### Configuration

 After client installation, configure the server address, port, server auth username (if applicable) and server auth password either manually or remotely.
 For information on using CSP for remote configuration deployment, refer to [MX documentation](/mx/overview).